GesChen/EngineeringOnQuack/Assets/Scripts/Documentation/language.md

 call a function by typing its name, followed with the correct number of arguments in parentheses separated by commas

 use `return` to "return" information out of functions

+functions with no `return` will return an empty string to avoid nulls

 **example:**
 ```